 The result is work we're tremendously proud of, and that's to say nothing of how grateful we feel to Harpeth Hall for entrusting these projects to us.

-Senior Ride Nashville is an up and coming non-profit that pairs a senior who needs a ride with a volunteer who can give one.
+Senior Ride Nashville is a new non-profit that pairs a senior who needs a ride with a volunteer who can give one.
 This innovative model is poised to provide a life-changing benefit to those in the community who are no longer behind the wheel.

-We partnered with Senior Ride to create materials that would tug at people's heartstrings while informing them of the new service.
-In addition to the video featured here, we also created a small library of photography as well as a leave-behind print piece for use by their staff.
+We partnered with Senior Ride to create materials that would engage and inform.
+In addition to the videos featured here, we also created a small library of photography as well as a leave-behind print piece for use by their staff.

 A little over an hour south of Nashville, in the community of Pulaski, Tennessee, Martin Methodist College is reshaping the concept rural education.
 Martin is dedicated to welcoming students from the world over and developing them into professionals who will go on to make impacts in communities large and small.

 We had the opportunity to create a long-form piece that offered an overview of their mission, as well as a library of branded content that would be rolled out in a variety of channels; some of those are featured here.

 Visiting this special place had a huge impact on us, and it’s all laid to bare here.
 Go Redhawks!

 SolvOne, a Portland, OR based company, serves the petroleum industry by providing 24/7/365 site-related problem solutions, facilitating dispatch execution, performing nationwide project rollouts and coordinating extensive compliance management efforts.